Anyang Sports Complex

 Anyang Sports Complex (안양종합운동장) is a group of sports facilities in Anyang, Gyeonggi, South Korea.
 The complex consists of Anyang Stadium, Anyang Gymnasium, a swimming pool, an ice rink, a tennis court, and an auxiliary stadium.

 Anyang Stadium

-It is multi-purpose stadium and currently used mostly for football matches and was the home stadium of Anyang LG Cheetahs before they relocated to Seoul.
+It is a multi-purpose stadium and currently used mostly for football matches and was the home stadium of Anyang LG Cheetahs before they relocated to Seoul.
 It is now used by FC Anyang.
 The stadium holds 17,143 people and opened in 1986.

 Anyang Gymnasium

 As part of the greater stadium complex, it also features an indoor arena with a capacity for 6,690 spectators.
 The arena was built in 2000 and is home of the Korean Basketball League team Anyang Jung Kwan Jang Red Boosters.